 Those mentioned above aren’t the only ingredients all three creams have in common.
-They also use the same emollients and thickening agents, such as mycrocrystalline wax, lanolin alcohol, and magnesium stearate.
+They also use the same emollients and thickening agents, including mycrocrystalline wax and lanolin alcohol.

 This means the base of Creme De La Mer and Nivea Creme (US version) is pretty much identical.
 They’re both very similar to the German version, the main difference being the lack of petrolatum in the latter.

+Unfortunately, it’s packaged in a jar that makes the antioxidants go bad quickly.
 Antioxidants are very delicate ingredients and they lose a bit of their effectiveness every time they are exposed to light and air (every time you open the jar, basically).
-So, if you’re buying Creme De La Mer because of its antioxidant content, you’re wasting your money.

 Want more dupes?
 Click on the image below to subscribe to the newsletter and receive the “Skincare Dupes” cheatsheet with all my fave dupes: